leonlinsx/minimal-mistakes/_posts/2020-02-01-cosign-AI-chess.md

 > Damodaran argues this is difficult to impossible for larger company IPOs

-Agree that price stabilisation is hard in large IPOs.
-Given the context above of the median IPO offering size though, I think this still has value for many companies.
+Agree that **price stabilisation is hard in large IPOs.** Given the context above of the median IPO offering size though, I think this still has value for many companies.
 The way that banks price stabilise is by selling more stock than allocated and entering into a short position against the company.
 The bank either gets shares from the company or the open market to cover the short position, hence supporting the price before the open \[8\].

 What is the right price?
 This is a complicated question.
 A common feature of IPOs is that stock will be pre-sold to professional investors at one price, say $10, and then start trading on the open market post IPO at a premium, say $20.
 This [IPO pop](https://pitchbook.com/news/articles/understanding-the-ipo-markets-pop-culture "IPO") has been criticised by [VCs such as Bill Gurley,](https://markets.businessinsider.com/news/stocks/slacks-direct-listing-bill-gurley-says-startups-call-morgan-stanley-2019-6-1028298641 "Bill") who say this inefficiency is a money transfer from private investors (VCs like Bill) to public investors who got shares during the IPO process \[25\].

-I agree there is inefficiency in pricing, but most companies prefer underpricing resulting in the stock trading up, rather than overpricing and the stock trading down.
-If we blame bankers for underpricing, we should applaud them for overpricing and getting the most amount of money for the company.
+I agree there is inefficiency in pricing, but most companies prefer underpricing resulting in the stock trading up, rather than overpricing and the stock trading down. **If we blame bankers for underpricing, we should applaud them for overpricing** and getting the most amount of money for the company.
 I don't see anyone doing that, understandably.

 Companies seem willing to trade off the inefficiency for better morale.
-Sure you could have gotten $20 at the open and then have the stock trade flat, but the pop from $10 to $20 does (irrationally) make people happier.
+Sure, you could have gotten $20 at the open and then have the stock trade flat, but the pop from $10 to $20 does (irrationally) make people happier.
 Also, what if you open at $20 and trade down to $10 three months later?
 What was the right price then?

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/IPO v direct listing blame.png)

-Damodaran concludes by giving reasons why the IPO status quo has held, citing inertia, fear of harming the banking relationship, and companies needing someone to blame.
-I agree with these.
+Damodaran concludes by giving reasons why the IPO status quo has held, citing **inertia, fear of harming the banking relationship, and companies needing someone to blame.** I agree with these.
 In the end it depends on your company; a direct listing does have more price efficiency by definition.
 If you're large and well known, you likely can direct list and shouldn't be taking advice from an email newsletter anyway.
 If you're small and not, you probably need bankers to help market and connect you with investors.
 I'm 80% confident IPOs will still be majority of listings in three years time.

-**What is rough consensus and how can it improve decision making efficiency**
+### What is rough consensus and how can it improve decision making efficiency

 Decision making becomes more difficult as your organisation grows.
 You want to involve everyone and make them feel included, but that could spiral into multiple meetings where people give input but nothing gets done.
 [This summary of IETF decision making principles by Devon Zuegel](https://devonzuegel.com/post/no-kings-how-do-you-make-good-decisions-efficiently-in-a-flat-organization "Devon") \[30\] has advice I haven't seen before: